tldr-pages/tldr/contributing-guides/style-guide.md

 When linking pages to the Microsoft Learn links, remove the locale from the address as the website will automatically redirect to the reader's preferred locale setting.
 For example, Use <https://learn.microsoft.com/windows-server/administration/windows-commands/cd> instead of
 <https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/cd>.

-Additionally, if the link is related to PowerShell command documentaion, remove the **documentation version indicator** (in which the version of PowerShell/module that the documentation is derived from), aka. the part of the address that starts with `?view=`.
+Additionally, if the link is related to PowerShell command documentation, remove the **documentation version indicator** (in which the version of PowerShell/module that the documentation is derived from), aka. the part of the address that starts with `?view=`.

 - Use <https://learn.microsoft.com/powershell/module/microsoft.powershell.utility/select-string> instead of <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-string?view=powershell-7.4>.
 - Use <https://learn.microsoft.com/powershell/module/powershellget/install-module> instead of <https://learn.microsoft.com/en-us/powershell/module/powershellget/install-module?view=powershellget-1.x>.